Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

 1. **Task Form**

    - Form fields for:
-     - Task Title
+     - Task Title (required, allows only letters, numbers, spaces, and underscores, 3–10 characters)
-     - Task Description
+     - Task Description (optional, 10–30 characters if entered)
-     - Due Date
+     - Due Date (required, cannot be in the past)
      - Status (Pending, In Progress, Completed)
    - `Add Task` button to add a new task.
    - `Reset` button to clear the form.